9 Things I’d Tell Someone New to Skiing

 Before you set off for the days excursion, with so much physical activity involved, it’s recommended to have a hearty breakfast, think; porridge, eggs, nuts, fruit, yogurt, vegetables (not all at once of course).
 Keeping energy levels up during the day and being prepared is important, no-one likes to be dehydrated!
 Carrying a water bottle and having a few rations can prove to be lifesaver, not just for you but others in the group.

 If you haven’t already, then you should really think about getting your body and mind into shape.
-Skiing drains a lot of energy and there are many challenges throughout the day so preparation is key.
-It’s an endurance test of sorts, although a lot more fun!
+Skiing takes a lot of energy and there are many challenges throughout the day so preparation is key.
+It’s an endurance test of sorts, although a lot more fun and actually very good for you!
 Your muscles are under a lot of pressure to perform at 100% for long periods of time.
 If you're not prepared your body will simply not perform as you want it to.

 At the same time, skiing is a great exercise and will make you feel much better.
 For detailed help on what to do in preparation, have a read of this article from the Telegraph.
 If you’re running a little tight on time then try the two week plan.